f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab1.rst

    -  .. image:: ../images/image17.png

+Lab Summary
+^^^^^^^^^^^
-#.
-You have completed this lab and should have network connectivity between the devices on all VLANs.
+In this lab, you setup basic BIG-IP network configuration settings.
+After completion of these lab tasks, you should have network connectivity between the devices on all VLANs.
+These configuration objects will assist with the following labs.

+This completes Lab 1.